This post may contain affiliate links which come at no extra cost to you!

-A sensory basket is simply a box that you fill with things your child can touch, feel, explore and learn.
+A sensory basket is simply a box that you fill with things your child can touch, feel, explore, and learn.

 Usually, these are everyday items made out of natural materials, such as wood, metal, feathers, pom-poms, etc. But I didn’t necessarily stick to this rule…oops!

 The main idea behind these baskets is to fully engage your little one’s 5 senses.
-These are:

-Why treasure baskets support development?
+Why do treasure baskets support development?